barumau/pandunia/english/003_baze.md

 But actually the meaning is clear in the real context:

-**tri nen chen, mi ha du mau e un vaf. mi mas ha un fem ben. ye ama mau!**
+**tri nen cen, mi ha du mau e un vaf. mi mas ha un fem ben. ye ama mau!**
 – Three years ago, I had two cats and a dog.
 I also had a daughter. _She loved the cats!_

 ### Time